5 years full-time (plus optional placement year)

 £20,910 per year (2018/19)

-Work with world-renowned physicists using sophisticated equipment to probe the nature of existence and push the boundaries of research.
-Facilities like our astrocampus and the York Plasma Institute give you unprecedented opportunities to supplement your theoretical work with observation and experimentation.
+You'll work with world-renowned physicists using sophisticated equipment to probe the nature of existence and push the boundaries of research.
+Facilities like our astrocampus and the York Plasma Institute give you unprecedented opportunities to observe and experiment, helping you develop skills essential for higher-level research.

 Gain unique global experiences spending a year at one of our partner universities - in France, Germany or Italy.
 Boost your confidence by immersing yourself in a different culture and gain valuable language skills for your CV.